-The following measurements used an amplified 2.78GHz VCO as a source and show the change in sensitivity for different LO drive levels, and as the attenuator in the RF path is varied.
+The diagram above shows the noise floor measurement setup.
+Simply install the copper coax jumper cables that came with the unit and connect the signal source.
+The following example measurements used an amplified 2.78GHz VCO as a source and show the change in sensitivity for different mixer LO drive levels.